mbkoltai/ExaStoLog/doc/README.md

 Below is the heatmap of the Sobol total sensitivity indices for the three attractor states of the EMT model:
 ![sobol_sensitivity_index](readmeplots/sobol_sensitivity_index.png)

-Typically the results are similar to linear regression, but the latter can miss parameters that have a non-monotonic/nonlinear effect.
+Typically, as in this example, the results are similar to linear regression, but the latter can miss parameters that have a non-monotonic/nonlinear effect.

 <!---##################################################################--->
 <!---##################################################################--->